Generative AI and Sales Productivity: Field Experiments in Online Retail: Discussion and Conclusions

-Because most experiments were randomized at the consumer level and overlap across experiments was minimal (less than 1\%), the observed effects capture incremental demand (i.e., market expansion) rather than substitution across products.
-Back-of-the-envelope calculations—annualizing workflow-specific gains and assuming linear additivity—suggest that the four GenAI applications with positive sales effects generate an annual incremental value of approximately \$4.6–\$5 per consumer.
-These effects represent roughly 5.5–6\% of global per-user e-commerce revenue growth in 2023–2024.
-Taken together, these figures show that even a few GenAI applications already yield substantial gains for a large, mature retailer, with the potential for much larger effects as adoption broadens and increasingly targets revenue-critical workflows.
-By 2025, the partner platform had deployed GenAI in more than 60 workflows, with usage rising twentyfold as API calls to its proprietary GenAI tools increased between 2024 and 2025.\\
+Back-of-the-envelope calculations provide a sense of the economic magnitude of these short-run sales impacts.
+Annualizing workflow-specific gains and assuming linear additivity, the four GenAI applications with positive sales effects generate an estimated annual incremental value of approximately \$4.6--\$5.2 per consumer.
+These effects correspond to roughly 5.5--6.2\% of global per-user e-commerce revenue growth in 2023--2024.
+These figures should be interpreted cautiously: they assume that gains from different workflows can be summed without accounting for synergies or overlap, reflect the platform’s partial adoption of GenAI in selected workflows during a short experimental period, and capture top-line sales gains rather than bottom-line profitability or full return on investment.
+Nevertheless, they indicate that even a small number of GenAI applications can generate substantial value for a large, mature retailer.
+By 2025, the partner platform had deployed GenAI in more than 60 workflows, with usage rising twentyfold as API calls to its proprietary GenAI tools increased between 2024 and 2025.
+Although our data do not allow us to estimate ROI directly---since we do not observe the full capital, engineering, inference, and organizational costs of GenAI deployment---this accelerating expansion is consistent with the platform internally realizing returns that more than offset these costs at scale.\\